Meet Our 2018 Dance Magazine Award Honorees

 A ceremony to celebrate this year's honorees will take place on Monday, December 3 at the Ailey Citigroup Theater in New York City.
 Former Dance Magazine Award winner Misty Copeland will open the event with welcoming remarks.
 Performances and presentations for each honoree will follow.

-Tickets start at $50 and can be purchased by emailing email@example.com.
+Tickets start at $50 and can be purchased here or by emailing firstname.lastname@example.org.

 Get Dance Magazine in your inbox